Leonard D. Schaeffer Director's Chair, Schaeffer Center

 Click here for a full list of Publications

-Dr. Goldman is the author of over 170 articles and book chapters, and his research has been published in leading medical, economic, health policy, and statistics journals.
-He is a health policy advisor to the Congressional Budget Office and Covered California (the California insurance exchange) and is a frequent speaker on health care issues.
-He serves on several editorial boards including Health Affairs and the American Journal of Managed Care.
-He is a founding editor of the Forum for Health Economics and Policy, an online journal devoted to health economics and health policy.
-Dr. Goldman's work has been featured in the New York Times, Wall Street Journal, Washington Post, Business Week, U.S. News and World Report, The Economist, NBC Nightly News, CNN, National Public Radio, and other media.
+Dr. Goldman is the author of over 200 articles and book chapters, and his research has been published in leading medical, economic, health policy, and statistics journals.
+He is a health policy advisor to the Congressional Budget Office, Covered California (the California insurance exchange), the Fred Hutchinson Cancer Institute, and is a frequent speaker on health care issues.
+He is a founding editor of the Forum for Health Economics and Policy

-Dr. Goldman has received numerous awards and recognition for his research.
-In 2009, he was elected to the Institute of Medicine in recognition of his professional achievement and commitment to service.
-He also was the first recipient of the MetLife Foundation Silver Scholar Award, honoring his research to clearly define the value of healthy aging and medical innovations to help individuals live healthier and longer lives.
-He was a 2009 recipient of the Eugene Garfield Economic Impact Prize, recognizing outstanding research demonstrating how medical research impacts the economy.
-He is also a past recipient of the National Institute for Health Care Management Research Foundation award for excellence in health policy, and the Alice S. Hersh New Investigator Award recognizing contributions of a young scholar to the field of health services research.
+Dr. Goldman has received several prominent awards.
+In 2016, he was appointed a Distinguished Professor at USC and in 2009 he was elected to the National Academy of Medicine (formerly the Institute of Medicine).
+He also was a recipient of the MetLife Foundation Silver Scholar Award, honoring his research to define the value of healthy aging and medical innovations to help individuals live healthier and longer lives; the Eugene Garfield Economic Impact Prize, recognizing outstanding research demonstrating how medical research impacts the economy; the National Institute for Health Care Management Research Foundation award for excellence in health policy; and the Alice S. Hersh New Investigator Award recognizing contributions of a young scholar to the field of health services research.